Configure Podman Containers with Oracle Linux Automation Engine

 Podman creates volumes by adding a bind mount mapping a local directory to a directory within the container.
 We'll demonstrate this feature by running the same NGINX container and substituting a custom index.html page for the NGINX default.

-1. Edit the playbook file.
+1. Update the playbook file.

-We can efficiently and manually perform this step one time from the command line, but let's automate it.
+Create the local directory.
+While we can efficiently and manually perform this step one time from the command line, let's automate it instead.
 Automating this step ensures the directory exists anytime the playbook runs.
+Before running the image, add these tasks, which create a directory and the index.html file.

-- name: ensure dest directory exists
+- name: Ensure dest directory exists

 ansible.builtin.file: